 Read the full review: Audiolab 6000N Play

-If you want a stylish way to stream your music wirelessly then the Cambridge Audio CXN, with its brushed metal finish and intuitive menus, could be for you.
+If you want a stylish way to stream your music wirelessly, then the Cambridge Audio CXN could be for you with its brushed metal finish and intuitive menus.

 But it's not just a looker - it has it where it counts, too.
-Sound quality is fantastic with an enthusiastic, driven delivery that combines snappy timing with subtle levels of detail.
+The sound quality is fantastic, with an enthusiastic, driven delivery that combines snappy timing with subtle levels of detail.
 We described the original CXN as "wonderfully entertaining", and it's heartening to see this second-generation model retaining that character.

 So what sets it apart from its predecessor?
 The main new skill is Chromecast Built-In, which lets you stream content from compatible apps.
 It works very well - we were up and running in a matter of moments.

 But that's far from the only feature available.
 It also boasts Apple AirPlay, Tidal and Spotify Connect.
 All of these can be controlled through Cambridge's Connect app for iOS and Android.

 So, the same winning sound quality as the original with even more features to play with.
 What's not to like?